salexp/fantasy-resources/thug_dynasty_bylaws.md

 [//]: # (Needs content)
 # Game Scoring

-1. Individual Players
+1. Individual Offensive Players
-    1. Individual player scoring shall be based on the stats shown in the table below.
+    1. Individual offensive player scoring shall be based on the stats shown in the table below.
 All ranges are inclusive.

         |Category|Scoring Event|Points per Event|
         |--------|-------------|----------------|